 But sometimes evidence of a truck defect or mechanical failure is not always obvious.
 After your trucking crash, all of the evidence regarding the condition of the truck is in possession of the trucking company or the insurance carrier who guards it.
 Truck drivers may even lie as to when they last serviced or performed maintenance on the truck in an effort to claim the crash was an unavoidable accident or even due to another person’s conduct—including yours.

-Here at the Caruso Law Offices, P.C., our Albuquerque truck defect lawyers know how to investigate, prove liability, and recover damages for victims.
+Here at the NM Truck Accident Attorneys, our Albuquerque truck defect lawyers know how to investigate, prove liability, and recover damages for victims.
 We have fought some of the largest trucking companies and insurance carriers in the country.
 There are some special and unique issues in truck defect cases that you will need an experienced trucking lawyer to help you with.

 Common Truck Defects Which Cause Trucking Accidents

 Trucking collisions caused by a truck defect should not happen.
 They are almost always preventable if the truck driver, trucking company, and truck or part manufacturer exercises a reasonable degree of care in the maintenance, repair, installation, or creation of the part or truck.
 Unfortunately, far too many truck crashes occur due to truck defects.
 A semi truck crash can be caused by a truck defect from almost any part of the truck or its equipment.
 Some common truck defects which may have caused your New Mexico trucking accident include the following: